Samiksha0924/AI-Code-Assistant/README.md

-# Samiksha RD Assignment – Code Execution Chatbot
+# AI Code Assistant– Code Execution Chatbot

 ## Project Overview
 This project is a Code Execution Chatbot where users can: